Sociology in search of their identity

 „Towards the New Normal in Mobility“

-Several members of the InnaMoRuhr project will be present with presentations at the Wissenschaftsforum Mobilität which will take place on June 23rd.
+Several members of the InnaMoRuhr project gave presentations at the Wissenschaftsforum Mobilität which took place on June 23rd.

 Behavior change through the influence of mobile apps?